 Further research shows that subscribers are most likely to read your email at either 10am, after they arrived at work, or at 1pm, when they are catching up on their emails after lunch.

 And that 23% of all email opens occur during the first hour after delivery.
 After 24 hours, an email's chance of being opened drops below 1%!

 As you see, the timing of when you send your email is crucial to the success of your campaign.
 If you send it on a day when people are less likely to read your email, then you could be missing out on a lot of interested customers.

 So, when it comes to sending out your email campaign, Tuesday, after 1pm. is your best bet.

 The sender name and subject line of your emails are the most important factors in getting them opened and read.

-Have you heard the phrase “you should spend as much time writing your headline as you spend on writing the content”?
+When it comes to subject lines, have you heard the phrase "you should spend as much time writing your headline as you spend on writing the content"?

 Well, the exact same phrase applies to your subject line.

-A well crafted subject line shouldn’t be the first thing you think of.
+A well-crafted subject line shouldn't be the first thing you think of.
 Instead, it should take time.
 And you should use research and data to help guide you.

 If a subject line is too long, it will get cut off and your reader will not know what the email is about (and could ignore it).